jahidulpabelislam/contribution-counters/README.md

     - `commits` is your total number of commits
     - `projects` is the number of projects you've contributed to
-    - `pullRequests` is the number of pull/merge requests you've authored
+    - `pullRequests` is the number of pull/merge requests you've authored (if requested)

 `getGitHubCounts` in the above example can be replaced with `getBitbucketCounts` or `getGitLabCounts`.